 The stock market has sunk.
 Your retirement account is evaporating.
-Bankruptcies, layoffs and home foreclosures dominate the news.
+Political discord dominates the news.
 Joy to the world?
-It’s that glorious time of year, but with money-related worry and sadness so prevalent, how can anyone get into the celebratory spirit of the holidays?
+It’s that glorious time of year, but with money- and politically-related worry and sadness so prevalent, how can anyone get into the celebratory spirit of the holidays?

-According to a report in USA Today, more than eight out of 10 adults anticipate a stressful holiday, and economic worries are the top cause, according to a poll out last week from the American Psychological Association.
+According to a report in USA Today some years ago, more than eight out of 10 adults anticipate a stressful holiday, and economic worries are the top cause, according to a poll out last week from the American Psychological Association.
 About half of parents surveyed worry that they won’t have enough money for gifts.

 This year it’s particularly important to keep expectations about people realistic, he suggests.
 No, your mother-in-law isn’t suddenly going to give up sarcastic digs, so don’t pine for that.
 Also, care for yourself.
 Too much alcohol and food, or too little exercise and sleep, will deepen depression, Cook says.